ArunDegala/Autofac/README.md

 Currently, my plan is to use [hg-git](http://hg-git.github.com/) to push the source repo's commits to this repo.

-Feel free to send me pull requests; any changes that make it into this repo will be sent to the original authors @ GoogleCode as "Issues".
-Maybe our contributions can make it in!
+Feel free to send me pull requests; any changes that make it into master will be sent to the original authors @ GoogleCode as patches.
+Maybe our contributions can make it into the official build!

+For those that live on the bleeding edge, I'll be pushing a Community.Autofac.* package series up to NuGet using this repo's code.

 Please see [the original project](http://code.google.com/p/autofac/) for more info.